 Revenues from our government customers are derived from sales to federal, state and local governmental departments and agencies through various contracts.
 Sales to public segment customers are highly regulated.
-Noncompliance with contract provisions, government procurement regulations or other applicable laws or regulations (including but not limited to the False Claims Act) could result in civil, criminal and administrative liability, including substantial monetary fines or damages, termination of government contracts or other public segment customers in the public segment.
+Noncompliance with contract provisions, government procurement regulations or other applicable laws or regulations (including but not limited to the False Claims Act) could result in civil, criminal and administrative liability, including substantial monetary fines or damages, termination of government contracts or other public segment customer contracts, and suspension, debarment or ineligibility from doing business with the government and other customers in the public segment.
 In addition, generally contracts in the public segment are terminable at any time for convenience of the contracting agency or upon default.
 The effect of any of these possible actions by any governmental department or agency could adversely affect our business, results of operations or cash flows.
 In addition, the adoption of new or modified procurement regulations and other requirements may increase our compliance costs and reduce our gross margins, which could have a negative effect on our business, results of operations or cash flows.